fntelecomllc/studio/API_SPEC.md

 **API Version**: v1 (with v2 extensions for campaigns)

-**Authentication**: Session-based with HTTP-only cookies and X-Requested-With header for CSRF protection
+**Authentication**: Session-based with HTTP-only cookies and X-Requested-With header validation

 ---